 Doug Swanston is a marine biologist who has recovered and relocated threatened and endangered animals under scrutiny of Species at Risk legislation.
 He also shares his passion with students and groups exploring the seashore.

 Wendy Szaniszlo is a marine mammalogist who has worked on sea lion, gray whale and humpback whale research projects in collaboration with government, academic and not-for-profit organizations.
 She holds two degrees from the University of Victoria.
-Wendy has worked on species-at-risk and as a marine naturalist with Parks Canada, BC Parks, and local eco-tour companies.
+Wendy has worked on species-at-risk and as a marine naturalist with Parks Canada, BC Parks, Department of Fisheries and Oceans and local eco-tour companies.